marcusboyds/purpose/README.md

 Foi criado a Purpose,

 Uma ótima referencia desse modelo citado é a Layer3 e o Gitcoin, que oferecem diversos gigs para seus usuarios em troca de criptomoedas.
+The categories are:
+* Building: para aqueles que sabem programar e possuem a capacidade de satisfazer necessidades de engenharia e construção que diversos protocolos pela web3 irão pedir.
+Um bom entendimento em contratos inteligentes e entre outros conhecimentos de blockchain são necessários para essa categoria.
+* Design: para aqueles que entendem como projetar e montar interfaces, gráficos, protótipos, projeções que organizações por toda blockchain precisam.
+Sendo necessário um conhecimento em softwares de design como Illustrator, Photoshop, Figma e entre outros.
+* Writing: para qualquer tipo de pessoa que saiba expressar bem e criar um conteúdo didático em sua fala.
+Essa categoria tem como alvo principal os usuários underbanked
+* Social

+### Contests
+Are simply contests that organizations from all web3 can

+### Projects

 ## Technical Statments
 ### Only Paid in Celo
-A grande diferença da Purpose é que todas as recompensas são pagas em $CELO, ao criar um concurso ou um projeto, a organização poderá submeter o valor dos premios normalmente na sua criptomoeda, porém para commitar o concurso ou projeto na plataforma, esse valor deverá ser convertido em $CELO.

-Dessa forma a plataforma irá concentrar uma grande liquidez e garantir um valor staked ao token da Celo.
+The big difference from Purpose is that all rewards are paid in $CELO, when creating a contest or project, the organization can submit the value of the prizes normally on its own cryptocurrency, but to commit the contest or project on the platform, this value must be converted to $CELO first (MOOLA or Ubeswap API can be easily used at building).

+In this way, the platform will concentrate a great deal of liquidity and guarantee a staked value to the Celo token.

 ### Ranking
-For each contest or project approved the user earn experience on the plataform too, as it powered by Celo, we will use the rank system from the Guild.
+For each contest or project approved the user earns experience on the platform too, as it is powered by Celo, we will use the rank system from the Guild.

 1. Baby Bonsai
 1. Wood Wide Web